 We have a traditional butcher’s shop which sits within our farm shop.
-The meat is sourced from our family farm next door to Cross Lanes.
+The organic meat is sourced from our family farm next door to Cross Lanes.

 Derek is our fantastic butcher who our customers know well.
-He keeps our farm shop counter stocked with an eye catching display of meat, everything can be cut to order in front of you.
+He keeps our farm shop counter stocked with an eye catching display of organic meat, everything can be cut to order in front of you.

-Our butchers supply our kitchen with all the meat required for the restaurant and our increasing popular range of frozen ready meals sold in our farm shop.
+Our butchers supply our kitchen with all the organic meat required for the restaurant and our increasing popular range of frozen ready meals sold in our farm shop.
 Our chefs work closely with the butchers continuously developing recipes, all our sausages, burgers and kebabs are made with our own homemade seasoning and where possible homegrown herbs.

 Cross Lanes is the hub of a bigger project working closely with the adjoining family run farm in the Hare family.
 Simon Hare, farmer, is married to Stevie, the daughter of Peter & Sue Coverdale the owners of Cross Lanes.
 Stevie is a chef in the kitchens at Cross Lanes.

-The aim is for food miles to be virtually zero, the animals are raised on the pastures of our family farm next to Cross Lanes, giving a real focus on shortening supply chains from farm gate to consumer.
+The aim is for food miles to be virtually zero, the animals are raised on the pastures of our organic family farm next to Cross Lanes, giving a real focus on shortening supply chains from farm gate to consumer.

-Organic 100% Grass Fed Shorthorn Beef
+Organic 100% Grass Fed Beef Shorthorn

-We have our own certified Organic 100% Grass-fed Shorthorn Beef which is also certified with Pasture For Life.
+We have our own certified Organic 100% Grass-fed Beef Shorthorn which is also certified with Pasture For Life.
 We are very passionate and feel very strongly about the value and meaning of this certification.

 All our animals have been born, reared and finished on the rich clover pastures of Brignall without any supplementary feeding.
 The Pasture For Life Certification ensures the animals are genuinely 100% grass-fed, giving the meat the distinction it deserves.
 Our production systems have been independently verified and prove our animals have only ever eaten pasture and are kept according to the ‘Pasture for Life’ standards.
 Our shorthorns are born and raised on natural grass clover rich meadows without any supplementary feeding, producing tender, flavoursome marbled meat.